 Indonesia’s Government announces Bali Reopens for international travel.

-Updated on Monday 8 November 2021.
+Updated on Monday 11 April 2022.

-The announcement that Bali reopens comes almost 18 months after the airport closed to international arrivals due to Covid-19 which has all but decimated tourism on the island and globally.
+The announcement that Bali reopens comes almost two years after the airport closed to international arrivals due to Covid-19 which has all but decimated tourism on the island and globally.
 All residents of Bali have worked together tirelessly during this time, implementing strict cleanliness, health and safety protocols.
 Hotels adhering to these new measures – the CHSE certification, granted by the Ministry of Tourism and Creative Economy – will be in a favourable position to welcome tourists again.

 Vaccination Rates in Bali

-Quarantine Package at Viceroy Bali
+Bali Travel is Back at Viceroy Bali

 As international guests will be required to show proof of hotel room reservation upon arrival in Bali for 1 night, we have created a Welcome Back Bali Travel package.
 The package includes daily breakfast and more.
 To view details of the package, please click here.